mutanabbi/chewy/README.md

         echo "X-Chewy-Version: 1.0" >> $i \
       done

-And one extra tag, described dependent files, for complex module:
+And one extra tag, describing dependent files, for a complex module:

     $ for i in jedi-stuff/*; do \
          echo "X-Chewy-AddonFile: $i" >> ObiWanHelper.cmake \